LeeCampbell/IntroToRx/content/08_Partitioning.md

 # Partitioning

 Rx can split a single sequence into multiple sequences.
-This can be useful for taking a single sequence and fanning out to many subscribers or perhaps taking aggregates on partitions.
-You may already be familiar with the standard LINQ operator `GroupBy`.
+This can be useful for distributing items over many subscribers.
+When performing analytics, it can be useful to take aggregates on partitions.
+You may already be familiar with the standard LINQ operators `GroupBy`.
 Rx supports this, and also defines some of its own.

 ## GroupBy

 The `GroupBy` operator allows you to partition your sequence just as `IEnumerable<T>`'s `GroupBy` operator does.
 Once again, the open source [Ais.Net project](https://github.com/ais-dotnet) can provide a useful example.
 Its [`ReceiverHost` class](https://github.com/ais-dotnet/Ais.Net.Receiver/blob/15de7b2908c3bd67cf421545578cfca59b24ed2c/Solutions/Ais.Net.Receiver/Ais/Net/Receiver/Receiver/ReceiverHost.cs) makes AIS messages available through Rx, defining a `Messages` property of type `IObservable<IAisMessage>`.
 This is a very busy source, because it reports every message it is able to access.
 For example, if you connect the receiver to the AIS message source generously provided by the Norwegian government, it produces a notification every time _any_ ship broadcasts an AIS message anywhere on the Norwegian coast.
 There are a lot of ships moving around Norway, so this is a bit of a firehose.

 If we know exactly which ships we're interested in, you saw how to filter this stream in the [Filtering chapter](05_Filtering.md).
 But what if we don't, and yet we still want to be able to perform processing relating to individual ships?
 For example, perhaps we'd like to discover any time any ship changes its `NavigationStatus` (which reports values such as `AtAnchor`, or `Moored`).
-The [`Distinct and DistinctUntilChanged` section of the Filtering chapter](05_Filtering.md#distinct-and-distinctuntilchanged) showed how to do exactly that, but it began by filtering the stream down to message from a single ship.
+The [`Distinct` and `DistinctUntilChanged` section of the Filtering chapter](05_Filtering.md#distinct-and-distinctuntilchanged) showed how to do exactly that, but it began by filtering the stream down to message from a single ship.
 If we tried to use `DistinctUntilChanged` directly on the all-ships stream it will not produce meaningful information.
 If ship A is moored and ship B is at anchor, and if we receive alternative status messages from ship A and ship B, `DistinctUntilChanged` would report each message as a change in status, even though neither ship's status has changed.

 We can fix this by splitting the "all the ships" sequence into lots of little sequences: